Afterlives of San Juan Hill

 Curatorial Support and and Research Team: Jorge Soldevila Irizarry, Damayra Figueroa Lazú, Dr. Laura Colón Meléndez, Monique Young, Camila Juarbe, Arianna Meneses, and Maya Borg

-Exhibitions production team: Glorimar García and Sebastián Meltz-Collazo
+Exhibition Production Team: Glorimar García and Sebastián Meltz-Collazo

-Graphic Design by Brandon Chacón and Alyssa Chambers
+Graphic Design: Brandon Chacón and Alyssa Chambers